 But to nitpick in this way is to miss the point: this is a four-wheel-drive vehicle that will keep soldering on in almost all conditions and under almost any circumstances.
 It possesses a work-hardened toughness the likes of which almost nothing else can boast of; if Land Rover conquered the world, the Toyota Hilux built it.

-The 21st century has turned us into soft, pale imitations of the men the Hilux was built for: Men for whom a six-hour cross-country slog was a commute, not a joy ride; men for whom sub-zero reliability was a life-saver rather than an opportunity for a TV special; men for whom toughness has to be a given rather than an excuse to drive into a tree for cheap laughs.
+The 21st century has turned us into soft, pale imitations of the men the Hilux was built for: Men for whom a six-hour cross-country slog was a commute, not a joy ride; men for whom sub-zero reliability was a life-saver rather than an opportunity for a TV special; men for whom toughness is a given rather than an excuse to drive into a tree for cheap laughs.
 Real men in other words, and real men don’t whinge about a heavy clutch or steering or a seat that lacks lateral support.
-Real men chuck a tonne of supplies and equipment in the back, hitch up a three-and-a-half-tonne trailer, and quietly get on with making the world a better place.
+Real men chuck a tonne of supplies and equipment in the back, hitch up a three-and-a-half-tonne trailer and quietly get on with making the world a better place.

 So, if you find a Hilux a bit too uncivilized then the problem is more likely that you’ve become too civilized.